-1080, our best mainland pest management tool
+1080, one of our best mainland pest management tools

 Toxin use to control pest species for biodiversity protection is a fairly hot topic in NZ.
 It’s possibly more of a hot topic than it should be because as conservationists we’re just not very good at arguing against those motivated by agendas rather than cold, hard data.
 Graeme, in typically simple and modest terms describes some recent results of bird monitoring pre and post toxin applications: